Nicholas Bagenal: Family

-Anne Sarsfield, Viscountess Sarsfield, who married firstly Dudley Loftus and secondly Dominick Sarsfield, 1st Viscount Sarsfield.
+Sir Nicholas married Eleanor Griffith, daughter of Sir Edward Griffith of Penrhyn, son of Sir William Griffith and had at least nine children.
+According to the Dictionary of Irish Biography, they had eleven children.
+According to the Oxford Dictionary of National Biography, they had five sons and six daughters.

-Henry succeeded his father as Marshal, played a leading part in the Nine Years War, and was killed in action against his brother-in-law Tyrone at the Battle of the Yellow Ford in 1589 in County Armagh.
+Henry succeeded his father as Marshal, played a leading part in the Nine Years War.
+His son Henry was killed during the greatest defeat the English suffered in Ireland at the Battle of Yellow Ford in County Armagh on 14 August 1598 in action against his brother-in-law Tyrone.
+The landowner and politician Nicholas Bagenal, who was the Member of Parliament (MP) for Anglesey and Custos Rotulorum of Anglesey, lived 1629 to 1712, was the grandson of Sir Henry.

 Dudley became a major landowner in County Carlow; he was the ancestor of the Bagenal family of Bagenalstown.
 He was killed in a skirmish with the local Kavanagh family.

 Mabel eloped with Hugh O'Neill, 2nd Earl of Tyrone; she became one of the most romantic figures in Irish history, being described as "the Helen of Troy of the Elizabethan Wars".
 Mabel and her sister Mary Barnewall are major characters in the play Making History by Brian Friel; their father and brother Henry are frequently referred to but do not appear on stage.

-The landowner and politician Nicholas Bagenal, who was the Member of Parliament (MP) for Anglesey and Custos Rotulorum of Anglesey, lived 1629 to 1712, was the grandson of Sir Henry.
+Other daughters of Sir Nicholas are known:

+Two daughters, Ursula and Jane Bagnall, are found in "A Family Tapestry" by Eva Plewman Appleton - a History of the Phepoe, Bagnall, Rothwell and Plewman families.

+Margery Bagnall, who married firstly Sir Francis Roe and secondly George Downham, is also given as a base-born daughter of Sir Nicholas.